MeshVPR: Citywide Visual Place Recognition Using 3D Meshes: Mesh-based Visual Place Recognition Pipeline

 where $N=|\mathcal{X}_{align}^{real}|=|\mathcal{X}_{align}^{synt}|$ and $x_{i}^{real}\in \mathcal{X}_{align}^{real}$, $x_{i}^{synt}\in \mathcal{X}_{align}^{synt}$ are pairs of real and synthetic images from the same viewpoint, and the parameters $\theta_{real}$ are frozen.

-Let us further highlight that: (i) the training phase (steps 1-3) needs to be performed only once to create the model $f(\theta_{synt})$, which can then be deployed to any new city, and (ii) although these steps do require a real-world dataset $\mathcal{X}_{align}^{real}$ annotated with position and heading, it is possible to use existing datasets such as SF-XL~\cite{Berton_2022_cosPlace} without having to rely on images from the target city.
+\underline{Note that}: (i) the training phase (steps 1-3) needs to be performed only once to create the model $f(\theta_{synt})$, which can then be deployed to any new city, and (ii) although these steps do require a real-world dataset $\mathcal{X}_{align}^{real}$ annotated with position and heading, it is possible to use existing datasets such as SF-XL~\cite{Berton_2022_cosPlace} without having to rely on images from the target city.